Taking A Flight With A Mobility Scooter Or Wheelchair

 How Many Mobility Aids Am I Allowed To Bring?

 If your equipment malfunctions, the airport must provide you with a temporary replacement, even if it isn’t the same, so that it may be repaired or replaced.
-If you are using a battery-free foldable wheelchair, you may check-in.
+If you are using a battery-free foldable wheelchair, you may check in.
 They will move it to the cargo hold.

-Taking A Flight With Mobility Scooter
+Taking A Flight With a Mobility Scooter

 You should inform users of mobility scooters that any airline employee will be assigned to transport the scooter to the aeroplane hold if they check their scooters in.
-Before delivering your the airline employees your bike, we advise covering the throttle control with some masking tape to keep it in the lowest position to minimise damage.
+Before delivering your bike to the airline employees, we advise covering the throttle control with some masking tape to keep it in the lowest position to minimise damage.
 “Do not remove” should be written on this tape.
 Verify that your scooter is locked with your key.
 You are utilising a cable to hold the key in place (like those seen in fishing equipment).
 Never have the scooter key with an elastic band or rubber band.
 Wearing items that might be misplaced, including pillows and detachable baskets, is not recommended.

 Taking A Flight With Power Chairs